Mount Mazama: Human history

-Mount Mazama received its English name in 1896 from William G. Steel, the founder of the climbing club The Mazamas, which formed at Mount Hood in 1894.
-The word comes from a Native American word meaning "mountain goat", (Note: The word "mazama" also means mountain goat in Spanish.) derived from an Aztec term to refer to "small deer".
-Steel gave United States Geological Survey geologist Joseph S. Diller the idea for Mazama's name to help promote national park status for the vicinity by using his organization as the inspiration for the mountain's name.
-Crater Lake is called Giiwas in the Klamath language.
-Steel had helped map Crater Lake in 1886 with Clarence Dutton of the United States Geological Survey.
-The conservation movement in the United States was gaining traction, so Steel's efforts to preserve the Mazama area were achieved on two scales, first with the creation of the local Cascade Range Forest Reserve in 1893, and then on May 22, 1902, with the recognition of Crater Lake National Park.
+Mount Mazama received its English name in 1896 from William G. Steel, who founded the Mazamas climbing club at Mount Hood in 1894, named for a Native American word meaning "mountain goat", (Note: The word "mazama" also means mountain goat in Spanish.) related to an Aztec term for "small deer".
+Steel suggested the name to United States Geological Survey (USGS) geologist Joseph S. Diller to help promote the establishment of a national park.
+Steel had helped map Crater Lake in 1886 with Clarence Dutton of the USGS.
+The US conservation movement aided Steel's efforts to preserve the Mazama area on two scales, first with the creation of the local Cascade Range Forest Reserve in 1893, then with the recognition of Crater Lake National Park on May 22, 1902.

 A few decades after its discovery, Mazama began attracting geological interest.
-After conducting research at Mazama during the 1880s, in 1902, Joseph S. Diller published a major report with the United States Geological Survey concerning Crater Lake National Park.
-In the study, he and co-author Horace B. Patton made the claim that Mazama had collapsed instead of being blown apart, the first American geologists to do so.
-Their work was followed by research led by Howel Williams of the University of California, Berkeley, which was published in 1942.
-In the paper, Williams mapped the volcano's dacite and andesite lava flow deposits.
-During the 1980s, Charles Bacon and other United States Geological Survey geologists expanded on Williams's work, determining more specific details about its caldera formation.
+After conducting research at Mazama during the 1880s, in 1902, the USGS geologist Joseph S. Diller published a major report on the national park.
+He and co-author Horace B. Patton claimed that Mazama had collapsed instead of being blown outward, the first American geologists to do so.
+In 1942, Howel Williams of the University of California, Berkeley mapped the volcano's dacite and andesite lava flow deposits.
+During the 1980s, Charles Bacon and other USGS geologists added more details about the caldera formation.